CharlesP8412/ll-landon/README.md

 # Features

-- Dynamic menus, images, and services & accessibilites served from AWS DynamoDB
+- Dynamic menus, images, and services & accessibilites served from AWS DynamoDB and AWS API Gateway
 - Scripts to build DynamoDB schema, and seed DB using local JSON files

 # Screenshots